An official State of Delaware site.

 We submit the following evidence to the contrary from DC Comics.
 It clearly confirms that Metropolis, home of Superman, was planted firmly within the First State, right on the Delaware Bay!

-Cartoon panel showing a map of Maryland, Delaware and New Jersey, with the fictional cities of Metropolis drawn into Delaware and Gotham City drawn onto New Jersey
+Cartoon panel showing the fictional cities of Metropolis in Delaware and Gotham City in New Jersey.

 Amazing World of DC Comics, Issue #14, March 1977